- What we know about Testosterone

 Before we’ll start talking about the average testosterone levels by age, let’s understand the critical role of testosterone.

-Testosterone helps to regulate the metabolism and is sometimes called the anabolic hormone as it stimulates protein anabolism.
+Testosterone helps to regulate metabolism and is sometimes called the anabolic hormone as it stimulates protein anabolism.
 This means it helps turn protein into far more complex chemicals.
 This process is the opposite of catabolism, which is the digestive process.
 In doing this, it promotes the growth of muscles and bones.

 Testosterone level affects the way men store fat in their bodies.

-The manufacture of testosterone is minimal pre-puberty, but increases massively during puberty, and declines after the ages of 30-35.
+The manufacture of testosterone is minimal pre-puberty but increases massively during puberty, and declines after the ages of 30-35.

 Testosterone deficiency in any age